-a.
-In consideration for payment of a royalty to Caziwell of 5% of net sales by Zelda (commencing on the first day that a product is sold, transferred, rented, leased or distributed by or Zelda) and the payment of a commencement payment of \$300,000 and one-off milestone fee of \$250,000 b.
+- a.
+Payment of a royalty to Caziwell of 5% of net sales by Zelda (commencing on the first day that a product is sold, transferred, rented, leased or distributed by or Zelda) for products in the autism, eczema, breast and brain cancer fields. - b.
+A one-off milestone fee of \$250,000 payable within 7 days of the first dosage by a participant in a Clinical Trial for breast or brain cancer. - c.
 Zelda may grant sub-licences to the Existing Data and any data generated as a result of the research and clinical trials undertaken by Zelda to third parties for the duration of the Licence.
-In consideration, Zelda is required to pay Caziwell a royalty of 15% of the licence fees and payments, including milestone fees, made by sub-licensees to Zelda.
+In consideration, Zelda is required to pay Caziwell a sub-licence royalty of 10% of the licence fees and payments, including milestone fees, made by sub-licensees to Zelda in the above fields.